GeminiDRSoftware/DRAGONS/docs/IGRINSDR_users_manual.rst

 We will use engineering data of “gn-2024a-eng-142” which is available from Gemini archive.
 Download data from 2024-04-29.

-.. container:: alert alert-info

-   If you have followed the plp version of notebook, you can skip this part as you already have data downloaded.

 The MEF files from the archive need to be unbundled to H and K bands files.
-For now we use a custom python script, which will be installed when IGRINSDR gets installed.
-Assuming that files from gemini archive is extracted in the directory “mef_dir” (the files need to be unzipped if zipped). ‘mef_extract’ script will be installed together with IGRINSDR.
+Assuming that files from gemini archive is extracted in the directory “mef_20240429” (the files need to be unzipped if zipped).
-This is identical to “mef_extract.py” included in plp version.
+‘reduce’ can be used to unbundle these files.

 .. code:: bash

-   > mef_extract mef_dir 20240429 indata/20240429
+   > dataselect_ig --tags BUNDLE mef_20240429/N*.fits -o list_of_bundles.txt
+   > reduce_ig @list_of_bundles.txt

+For the commands below, we will temporarily cd to ``unbundled_20240429``.
+The unbundled files will be saved in the working directory.

 .. container:: cell

    .. code:: python

+      !mkdir unbundled_20240429
       %cd unbundled_20240429
       %dataselect_ig --tags BUNDLE ../mef_20240429/N*.fits -o list_of_bundles.txt